Product

 Kyno is probably the closest thing to a direct comparison.
 It is a desktop media management app that works locally, supports R3D and BRAW natively, and costs a one-time $159.
 It does preview, tagging, metadata logging, transcoding, and offloading with checksum verification.

 Where Kyno is stronger: Kyno has been around longer, supports more metadata workflows (sidecar XML, NLE integration with Resolve and Avid), and the one-time pricing is very attractive.
-For DITs and camera assistants who need to organize and offload media on set, Kyno is purpose-built for that job.
+For DITs and camera assistants who need to organise and offload media on set, Kyno is purpose-built for that job.

 Kyno was also acquired by Signiant in 2021 and went through a long period with no updates, which worried its user base.
 A new version shipped in late 2025, but the long-term roadmap is uncertain.